 Cheyenne Frontier Days began in 1897 as a humble affair, but it has since turned into the largest outdoor rodeo and western celebration in the world.
 Every July, visitors get a true taste of the Old West as the “Daddy of ’Em All” delivers 10 days of thrilling rodeo competitions, down-home food, carnival fun and world-class entertainment.
 The event (held at the end of July each year) draws some of the nation’s top talent from the Professional Rodeo Cowboys Association, all vying for a piece of the million-dollar purse — the largest regular-season payoff in pro rodeo.
 Rodeos take place daily and include events like bareback riding, barrel racing, steer roping, steer wrestling and wild-horse racing.

-In addition to rodeo events, Cheyenne Frontier Days features performances from some of the biggest names in country music, a carnival, line dancing, cultural exhibits and more.
+In addition to rodeo events, this Wyoming rodeo features performances from some of the biggest names in country music, a carnival, line dancing, cultural exhibits and more.
 Want to know more?
 Check out list of the top five things to do at Cheyenne Frontier Days.

 Lander’s Pioneer Days Rodeo